Barthax/TGDips/README.md

 # TGDips
-Text files from analysing MAME INPs.
+Text files from analysing MAME INPs at TwinGalaxies.com